andrewgleave/color-extract/README.md

 # color-extract
-Extract the dominant color palette from an image.
+Extract the dominant color palette from an image and outputs it as a list of hex colors.
+Supports Gif, PNG and JPEG.

 Uses [quant](https://github.com/soniakeys/quant) to provide both median and mean quantizers.